mongodb/mongo-java-driver/docs/reference/content/issues-help.md

 We are lucky to have a vibrant MongoDB Java community with lots of varying experience of using the Java driver.
-We often find the quickest way to get support for general questions is through the [mongodb-user google group](http://groups.google.com/group/mongodb-user) or through [stackoverflow](http://stackoverflow.com/questions/tagged/mongodb+java).
-Please also refer to our own [support channels](http://www.mongodb.org/about/support) documentation.
+We often find the quickest way to get support for general questions is through the [MongoDB Community Forums](https://community.mongodb.com/tags/c/drivers-odms-connectors/7/java-driver) or through [stackoverflow](http://stackoverflow.com/questions/tagged/mongodb+java).
+Please also refer to our own [support channels](https://docs.mongodb.com/manual/support/) documentation.

 ## Bugs / Feature Requests